Cosmin1907/Project4-Restaurant-On-The-Sea/README.md

 - CSS
   - The Website was styled using custom CSS in an external file.
 - JavaScript
-  - JavaScript was used to make the custom slider on the menu page change and the bootstrap date picker.
+  - JavaScript was used to create interactive features, such as a custom slider on the rating page.
+For example, a function updates ratings and reloads the page based on user input.
 - Python
   - Python was the main programming language used for the application using the Django Framework.
-- Visual Studio Code
+- GitPod
-  - The website was developed using Visual Studio Code IDE
+  - The website development was conducted in GitPod, which provided a cloud-based development environment for coding and testing.
 - GitHub
   - Source code is hosted on GitHub
 - Git